compomics/ThermoRawFileParser/README.md

 # ThermoRawFileParser

 Wrapper around the .net (C#) ThermoFisher ThermoRawFileReader library for running on Linux with mono.
-It takes a thermo RAW file as input and outputs a metadata file and the spectra in 2 possible formats
+It takes a thermo RAW file as input and outputs a metadata file and the spectra in 3 possible formats
 * MGF: only MS2 spectra
 * mzML: both MS1 and MS2 spectra
+* Apache Parquet: under development

 RawFileReader reading tool.
 Copyright © 2016 by Thermo Fisher Scientific, Inc. All rights reserved